 - A study from UC Berkeley determined that emotional intelligence was four times better at predicting a person’s success than measuring IQ.

-- On average, those who have high emotional intelligence earn $29,000 more than people who have low emotional intelligence.
+- On average, those who have higher emotional intelligence earn $29,000 more than people who have low emotional intelligence.

-- When looking at top performers at companies, 90 percent of them have high emotional intelligence scores.
+- When looking at top performers at companies, 90 percent of them have greater emotional intelligence scores.

-- An internal study by PepsiCo found that managers with high emotional intelligence at work outperformed their annual revenue goals by up to 20 percent.
+- An internal study by PepsiCo found that managers with stronger emotional intelligence at work outperformed their annual revenue goals by up to 20 percent.

 Someone with Low Emotional Intelligence